forax/java-guide/guide/chapter05-control_flow.md

 printFirstIntegers(5);
 ```

 ### `for` loop on array or list
+Java as a special loop for iterating over the content of an array or a list,
+it using the keyword `for`, but the declared variable contains each element one by one
 ```java
 var list = List.of("iron man", "captain america", "black panther");
 for(var value: list) {